 - Stryker ShapeMatch Cutting Guides (not a knee joint component itself, but a tool used in knee surgery)

-Individuals who have suffered complications from these devices should consider legal action and get a free case review.
+Individuals who have suffered complications from these devices should consider legal action.

 Are Knee Replacement Lawsuits Still Being Filed?